© Meinolf Pues

-ABOUT THE RESERVE JORUPE
+ABOUT JORUPE RESERVE

 The reserve covers a total of 50% of the Jorupe river basin.
 At the top of this basin is the Jatumpamba mountain range, declared a Protected Forest by the Ecuadorian Government.
-Although the structure of the forest, in which the Ceibo trees predominate, remains almost intact, the majority of fine wood trees disappeared during the last century, especially in lower areas.
+Although the structure of the forest -in which the Ceibo trees predominate, remains almost intact, the majority of fine wood trees disappeared during the last century, especially in lower areas.
 Jocotoco is working on the reforestation of land previously devoted to pasture and on the restoration of forest species in the areas.

 HOW TO GET THERE